Q: When was the Occupational Therapy Code of Ethics updated?

-AOTA is a membership organization and is only permitted to handle ethics complaints against occupational therapists and occupational therapy assistants who are, or were, AOTA members at the time of the alleged misconduct.
+AOTA is a membership organization and is only permitted to handle ethics complaints against occupational therapists, occupational therapy assistants or students who are, or were, AOTA members at the time of the alleged misconduct.
 The Enforcement Procedures for the Occupational Therapy Code of Ethics and Ethics Standards outline the jurisdiction of AOTA’s Ethics Commission.

 Q: What is the process for filing a complaint with AOTA?